jleonard253/SEC_Python_Project/README.md

-# MBA Python Final Project – MoneyMagnets
+# MBA Python Group Project

-This repository contains the final project for Group 3 ("MoneyMagnets") in our MBA Python course.
+This repository contains the final project for my University of Iowa MBA Python course.
 Our project explores the strategic patterns of investment advisory firms in the U.S. and their relationship to the distribution of high-net-worth clients.

-## 🧠 Project Description
+##Project Description

 Investment firms are pivotal in helping clients achieve long-term financial goals.
-Using Form ADV data from the SEC, we analyze:
+Using Form ADV data from the SEC, we analyzed:

 - How the distribution of high-net-worth individuals (HNWI) varies by firm size, geographic location, and compensation model.
 - What firm characteristics are most associated with the ability to attract and retain HNWI.